mriscott/dilbert/README.md

 # dilbert
-A set of java classes to scrape dilbert.com and display the latest comic
+A set of java classes to scrape comics websites and display the latest comic

 Makes via a simple makefile

+Currently supports dilbert or xkcd

+Run using

-Run using java -jar dilbert.jar
+	java -jar dilbert.jar comic

+where comic is dilbert or xkcd